t0lta/two-brothers-and-a-centaur/src/site/notes/2.Session Journals/Rotor Bastion.md

 Party meets [[2.Mechanics/Major NPCs/Balarion\|Balarion]], gives them quests:
 1. Take a spell jammer to infiltrate the [[2.Mechanics/Guilds and Groups/Herald Of the Comet\|Herald Of the Comet]].
 The Grim Harrow are commanding the cult from the Garden of Decay
-	1. Gus discovered a book about Og, the dead god in the Astral Sea.
+	a.
+Gus discovered a book about Og, the dead god in the Astral Sea.

-3. Find [[2.Mechanics/Major NPCs/Asteria\|Asteria]] to gather information about the cards.
+2. Find [[2.Mechanics/Major NPCs/Asteria\|Asteria]] to gather information about the cards.

-4. Pursue the dragon
+3. Pursue the dragon
 	1. [[2.Mechanics/Major NPCs/Eir-Aryz\|Eir-Aryz]], the sapphire dragon, is presumed to be in his lair near [[1.The World/Gyantse - Cloud Giant Enclave\|Gyantse - Cloud Giant Enclave]]
 	2. The Cloud Giants were working on a dragon slaying weapon, but records had no more information